NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/4-improving-appearances.md

 ﻿## Razor vs Markdown

-After experimenting with MudBlazor I made the decision to use <code>.razor</code> files for blog posts instead of markdown.
+After experimenting with MudBlazor I made the decision to use `.razor` files for blog posts instead of markdown.
 Using markdown is super convenient, but Blazor Components can do so much more.

 Plus, by using Blazor Components for blog posts I'll be able to showcase Blazor features more easily, should I choose to do so in the future.

-So I went ahead and converted my <code>.md</code> files to HTML using
+So I went ahead and converted my `.md` files to HTML using
 <a target="_blank" href="https://markdowntohtml.com/">this online tool</a>.
 It looked awful at first, and colored code blocks were a complete mess.

-Then I changed all <code>p</code> tags to <code>MudText</code>, leveraging the default styling of MudBlazor.
+Then I changed all `p` tags to `MudText`, leveraging the default styling of MudBlazor.

 In order to un-break code blocks, I figured out I could use string literals and then convert them with my old markdown to HTML processor.
 It had to be string literals, because otherwise HTML wouldn't be shown correctly "as code":

 ### Code